 Missing school has a huge effect on students success.
 Students should only be absent when it is completely unavoidable.

 Missing school for a family holiday will have huge impact on your child’s learning.
 Students who miss two weeks of school will miss 50 periods of learning and will never be able to make up that time.

-Following changes in legislation in 2013, parents are no longer entitled to take leave of absence during term time.
+Since 2013, legislation says parents cannot take leave of absence during term time.
 Leave of absence during term time will only be granted under exceptional circumstances; this does not include family holidays, celebrations or weddings.

-Requests for leave of absence in term time should be put in writing to the Headteacher by letter or email.
+Requests for leave of absence in term time must be put in writing to the Headteacher by letter or email.
 The Headteacher’s decision is final and cannot be appealed.

 If parents take their children out of the Academy without making a request, or if parents still take their child out of the Academy after a request has been denied, the absence will be marked as unauthorised.
 We are legally required to inform Oldham Local Authority about any and all unauthorised absences.
 A Penalty Notice Fine may be then be issued by Oldham Local Authority, or in more serious cases prosecution proceedings can take place.

 What can you do to help us?